How Governments Support Semiconductor Growth: Policies, Incentives, and Global Strategies

 Semiconductors are the foundation of modern technology.
 They power smartphones, computers, cars, and even healthcare devices.
 As digital transformation grows worldwide, the demand for semiconductors continues to increase.

-Overview of Semiconductor Growth
+Semiconductor Growth Overview

 - Research and development (R&D)